-The node provides integrated storage and archiving for curated Translational Medicine data.
+The Node provides integrated storage and archiving for curated Translational Medicine data.
 Data are stored on tranSMART* servers or other suitable servers hosted by ELIXR-LU.
 This service aims to keep the dataset easy to access and easy to explore.

-* TranSMART is a database service for handling large biomedical datasets maintained by the tranSMART foundation.
+** TranSMART is a database service for handling large biomedical datasets maintained by the tranSMART foundation.*

 Data sharing platforms – Exploration platforms to make the most of available data

-Support for the Luxembourgish Translational Medicine research programmes
+Support for Luxembourgish Translational Medicine research programmes

 ELIXIR-LU aims to offer IT solutions for national researchers faced with commonly encountered challenges.
 Examples are given below: